Taking the fandom to a religius level ?

 Besides this, the website you linked held four requirements for registration, and I'm going to quote them here and underline certain parts.

-So.
-Suppose that you did want to form a religion out of the furry fandom.
-You'd need to create the following:- Trossamfundets(The Religious Community's) purpose is to have a community for religious activities which includes organizing church service.
+- Trossamfundets(The Religious Community's) purpose is to have a community for religious activities which includes organizing church service.
 With worship is also (meant) such as gatherings for prayer and meditation.

 - Religious denomination shall have statutes which (through which) purpose is apparent.
 The Statute should also contain provisions on how decisions are made within the community.